vertelab/odoo-server-tools/letsencrypt_nginx/README.rst

 ======================================================

 This module was written to add automatic nginx configuration to the letsencrypt module.
 This is performed when requesting a new certificate through the letsencrypt cron job.
 Remember to set a correct *web.base.url* and *web.base.url.freeze* before running the cron job.

 Configuration
 =============

+The configuration template(s) nginx_template.conf need to put into the data_dir directory or a subfolder.
+If not using the default name or if a database need to use a particular one, set the letsencrypt_nginx.template_conf parameter on each effected database.
+The parameter is path to the file relative to data_dir.

+If the template file can't be find a fallback version will be used.

-Configuration files are generated in ~odoo/.local/share/Odoo/letsencrypt_nginx.
+Nginx configuration files are generated in ~odoo/.local/share/Odoo/letsencrypt_nginx.
 You need to configure nginx to use those files.